MrEliptik/game_launcher/README.md

 │   ├── Game name
 │   │   ├── game_executable.exe
 │   │   ├── capsule.jpg
+│   │   ├── bg.jpg
-│   │   └── bg.jpg
+│   │   └── config.ini

-You can also check the **Fake** folder to see a game example
+You can also check the [**Fake**](games/Fake) folder to see a game example

+## Advanced Setup

+A **config.ini** can be used to customize a game.
+Using the config file you can set extended information such as release date, platforms, and even a QR code.

+See the example config.ini file in the [**Fake**](games/Fake/config_fake.ini) for a full list of properties.

+Note: If used, the "description" key will override the **description.txt**.

 ## How to navigate